All of our training programs can be customized to fit the context of the business or organization.

 PIES includes information and support that does not assume access needs.
 Our proactive approach ensures accessibility throughout the entire process of planning, executing, and concluding the event or social.

-PIES explains potential barriers, real-time solutions, consent, and appropriate interactions with people with disabilities.
+PIES explains potential barriers, real-time solutions, consent, and appropriate interactions with Disabled people.